duderamos/duderamos.github.io/_posts/2024-07-16-erracic-heart-rate-data-from-hr-monitor.markdown

 author: Eduardo Ramos
 ---

-# Erratic Hear Rate data from HR monitor
+# Erratic Heart Rate data from HR monitor

 As a runner, I love analysing my workout numbers and graphs to spot points of improvements, check if I am getting better or worse...
 I'm just obsessed by these numbers.